pratikMGhodke/FastAPI-App/Docs/Deployments.md

 	This will present an popup browser tab to confirm the login.
 4. Update heroku to the latest version
 	> heorku --update
+5. Add a `Procfile` with below contents which shows heroku how to run the API application.
+	> web: uvicorn app.main:app --host=0.0.0.0 --port=${PORT:-5000}

-5. Create an application on heroku.
+6. Create an application on heroku.
 This will add a remote repo to local repo.
 	> heroku create demo-fastapi-app<br>

 	List apps present on the heroku
 	> heroku apps
-6. Push remote git repo code to the heroku git repo.
+7. Push remote git repo code to the heroku git repo.
 This will build and deploy the code and give a endpoint URL to communicate.
 	> git push heroku main
-7. Add environment variables from setting in the web interface.
+8. Add environment variables from setting in the web interface.
-8. Adding an addon for postgresql (free one which will not be free after sometime)
+9. Adding an addon for postgresql (free one which will not be free after sometime)
 	> heroku addons:create heroku-postgresql:hobby-dev

 	List addons being used
 	> heroku addons
-9. Restart the heroku app instance
+10. Restart the heroku app instance
 	> heroku ps:restart

-10. Show Logs
+11. Show Logs
 	> heroku logs -t

 ## EC2